MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-server-configuration-transact-sql.md

  Maximum size in megabytes to which each diagnostic log can grow.
 The default is 100 MB.

  MAX_FILES = { 'max_file_count' | DEFAULT }
- Maximum number of diagnostic log files that can be stored on the computer before they are recycled for new diagnostic logs.
+ Maximum number of diagnostic log files that can be stored on the computer before they're recycled for new diagnostic logs.

  **\<failover_cluster_property> ::=**